 - 65 different towers from a Ballista to a Volcano

-- Three different game modes: Classic Mode, Survival Mode, Hero Mode
+- 3 singleplayer modes: Classic Mode, Survival Mode, Hero Mode

 Based in Erlangen, Germany

 July 19th, 2019 (Full Release)

 What is the idea behind a tower defense?